alpaaaca/yildirimalper.github.io/content/about.md

 Hey, welcome to my blog!

-I am a Berlin-based data engineer & scientist working in the crazy universe of Fintech.
-I try to share my passion for data, programming, machine learning and Python through this blog :)
+I am a data engineer based in Berlin.
+I would like to share my passion for data, programming, machine learning and technology in this blog!

-I like biking, reading, music and practicing martial arts.
+I like going to nature, biking, reading, and practicing martial arts and yoga.

+I am a big fan of audiobooks \& also might be the biggest tea junkie in the world!